-Katja van den Enden is an experimental, abstract artist living and working in Ontario.
-Her practice ranges from mixed media works on mylar and painting to sculpture.
-She has exhibited her work in public and private galleries for the past 15 years among them Gallery 1313, Art Square Gallery, the Orillia Museum of Art and History, the Aurora Cultural Centre, Latcham Art Gallery, the McKay Art Centre, Propeller Gallery and the John B. Aird Gallery.
-Her work has been part of the Toronto Artist Project since 2013.
+Katja van den Enden is an experimental artist living and working just North of Toronto, Canada.
+Her practice ranges from mixed media paintings to sculpture.
+Her work has been exhibited in public and private galleries since 2000.
+Among these galleries are the Gardiner Museum shop, Latcham Art Centre, Quest Gallery, the Art Gallery of Mississauga, Gallery 1313, Orillia Museum of Art and History, the McKay Art Centre, John B. Aird Gallery.

 For more information on Katja's work, or to just say hello, feel free to get in touch.